MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-configure-security-settings.md

 ### Settings to review for Defender for Business

-The following table describes settings to view (and if necessary, edit) in Defender for Business.
+The following table describes settings to view (and if necessary, edit) in Defender for Business:

-<br/><br/>

 | Category | Setting | Description |
 |:---|:---|:---|